arielf/weight-loss/README.md

  - "No Fat" and "Low Fat" labels are everywhere on supermarket shelves
  - Many foods are enriched and sweetened with corn-syrup -- [Sugar Coated (documentary)](http://sugarcoateddoc.com/)

-As in many other instances, I realized I need to think for myself, ignore the "expert" advice, ideas like the FDA "food pyramid" and start listening to my own body, my own logic, and my data.
+As in many other instances, I realized I need to think for myself.
+Ignore all "expert" advice.
+Question widely accepted ideas like the FDA "food pyramid".
+Start listening to my own body, my own logic & data I can collect myself and trust.

 Once I did, the results followed.

 ## What didn't work

 In the past, I tried several times to change my diet.
-After reading one of Atkins' books, I realized and accepted the fact that carbs are a major factor in gaining weight.
-But that realization alone, has not led to success.
+After reading one of Atkins' books, I realized, checked, and accepted the fact that excess carbs are a major factor in gaining weight.
+But that realization alone has not led to success.

-My will power, apparently, was not enough.
-I had too much love of pizza, etc.  I would reduce my carb consumption and lose a few pounds (typically ~5 pounds) and then break-down go back to eating excess carbs, and gain all these pounds back, and then some.
-My longest diet stretch lasted a few months.
+My will power, apparently, was insufficient.
+I had too much love of pizza and bread.
+I would reduce my carb consumption, lose a few pounds (typically ~5 pounds), and then break-down, go back to consuming excess carbs, and gain all these pounds back, and then some.
+My longest diet stretch lasted just a few months.

 It was obvious that something was missing in my method.
 I just had to find it.
 Obviously, I could increase my physical activity: say start training for a mini-marathon, but that's not what I felt comfortable with.

-I realized early on that I need to adopt a lifesyle that not just reduces carbs, or add exercise, but is also sustainable and even enjoyable.
+I realized early on that I need to adopt a lifesyle that not just reduces carbs, or add exercise, but is also sustainable and even enjoyable so it can turn into a painless routine.
 Something that:

-        - I could do for years
+> - I could do for years
-        - Never feel the urge to break habits
+> - Never feel the urge to break habits
-        - Is not hard, or unpleasant for me to do
+> - Is not hard, or unpleasant for me to do

 ## Early insights & eureka moments